Wild Life Forest Preschool at Earth Native

 The vision of the forest preschool at Earth Native is simple - every child can find themselves in the forest.

-Tree Frogs - Meets 2 days a week on Monday and Wednesday for a total of 63 class days.
-This program is full for 2021-22 - Join Waitlist
+Tree Frogs - Meet 2 days a week on Monday and Wednesday from September-May.
+See calendar below.
+FULL, Join waitlist

-Box Turtles - Meets 2 days a week on Tuesday and Thursday for a total of 63 class days.
-This program is full for 2021-22 - Join Waitlist
+Box Turtles - Meet 2 days a week on Tuesday and Thursday from September-May.
+See calendar below.
+FULL, Join waitlist

 Wild Life Forest Preschool at Earth Native is Central Texas’s first true forest preschool.
 Set in the hardwood forests of Bastrop along beautiful Cedar Creek, our forest preschool offers children ages 3-5 the chance to take their first steps towards long term nature connection.

 Like forest preschools in Europe and around the world, Wild Life Forest Preschool at Earth Native is play-based, child-led, and earth-conscious.
 Children learn as the mammals do, by following their satisfaction through play, by challenging their bodies, and by experiencing the patterns of their environment, both natural and social, in a forest they themselves care for.

 Numbers are learned by needing more rocks to build a dam.
 Shapes by squeezing sticks and stones through holes in logs.
 Colors by climbing the same tree again and again throughout the seasons.
 Your child will build the foundations of writing, science, math, art, and physical development – even confidence and happiness – by exploring the forest with their friends.